- Higher Education

 - Department of Human Services

-- Organizations that aid immigrants, migrant workers, and refugees or focus on cultural issues
+- Organizations that aid immigrants and refugees or focus on cultural issues

 - Faith-based programs